Algeria

 Companies concerned

-- Realization of annual turnover before taxes or ownership of gross assets equal to or greater than DZD 1 Billion (approx. €6,6 M) .
+• Realisation of annual turnover before taxes or ownership of gross assets equal to or greater than DZD 1 billion.

-- Ownership, directly or through an intermediary, of more than 50% of the capital or 40% of voting rights, of a company established or not in Algeria, whose annual turnover before taxes or gross assets are equal to or greater than DZD 1 Billion (approx. €6,6 M).
+• Ownership, directly or through an intermediary, of more than 50% of the capital or 40% of voting rights of a company established or not in Algeria whose annual turnover before taxes or gross assets are equal to or greater than DZD 1 billion.

-- Its capital or voting rights being held by 50% or 40% respectively, directly or indirectly, by a company whose annual turnover before taxes or gross assets are equal to or greater than DZD 1 Billion (approx. €6,6 M).
+• Capital or voting rights being held by 50% or 40%, respectively, directly or indirectly, by a company whose annual turnover before taxes or gross assets are equal to or greater than DZD 1 billion.

-The TP requirements include:
+The transfer pricing requirements include:

 Penalties

-Transactions with low tax jurisdictions (tax haven) resident related parties
+Transactions with low-tax jurisdictions (tax haven) resident related parties

-Article 189 of the DTC specifies that the link of dependence or control does not have to be sought when transfers are made to companies established in a foreign State or territory whose tax regime applied in this State or territory is qualified as privileged, which is defined by article 141 quinquies of the DTC.
+Article 189 of the DTC specifies that the link of dependence or control does not have to be sought when transfers are made to companies established in a foreign state or territory whose tax regime applied in this state or territory is qualified as privileged, which is defined by article 141 quinquies of the DTC.

 Thin capitalisation